Updated August 1, 2024

 5. Go the extra mile

-Selling is like being on a diet, learning a sport or musical instrument or improving your language skills—persistence pays off.
+Selling is like dieting, learning a sport or musical instrument, or improving your language skills—persistence pays off.
 You don’t want to be pushy, but you also want to be diligent in your follow-up, both pre-sale and after the sale.

 Show customers you genuinely care about their experience and want to help them, not just yourself, via their wallet.
 Consistently making slight personalized contact can go a long way toward increasing your sales.
 In many ways, making a sale is a courtship, and there’s nothing wrong with “wooing” customers.